-Earlier this month, I received a cookbook for my birthday by a chef and award-winning food writer: Gizzi Erskine.
+Earlier this month, I received a cookbook for my birthday!
+And what a corker it is… “Skinny Weeks and Weekend Feasts by chef and award-winning food writer: Gizzi Erskine.

 Skinny Weeks and Weekend Feasts – my kinda concept

-I thought I’d share the recipe with you, as it really was delicious, easy and tasted just like something from the most authentic of Japanese noodle bars!
+I thought I’d share the recipe with you, as it really was delicious and so easy!
+It’ tastes just like something from the most authentic of Japanese noodle bars!

 The book says all in all the recipe takes 45 minutes to prep and cook, and it serves 2.
 However, as we couldn’t find duck leg that evening, we opted for a duck crown which took a little longer to cook.
 It also upped the portion size and gave enough leftover duck to have Saturday night crispy duck pancakes!
 WINNING!